PuspaKamalOli/RagAndAgent/README.md

 Usage:
 Open http://localhost:8501 in your browser.
 Upload a file (.mp4, .mov, .avi, .mp3, .wav, .pdf) or enter a YouTube link.
-Enter a query (e.g., “Summarize the video” or “What are the lyrics?”).
+Enter a query (e.g., “Summarize the video” or “Extract lyrics from the audio”).
-Click “Analyze” to view results.
+Click “Analyze” to view the response.

 Notes:
-Audio transcription requires openai-whisper and ffmpeg.
+Requires GOOGLE_API_KEY for Gemini.
-PDF analysis uses PyPDF2 for text extraction.
+Audio transcription uses openai-whisper and ffmpeg.
-YouTube analysis uses YouTubeTools and DuckDuckGo for web research.
+PDFs are processed with PyPDF2; YouTube links use YouTubeTools and DuckDuckGo.

 2. LangChain Scripts (langchain/)
 a.
 FastAPI Summarization Service (LangserveForApi.py)

-Purpose: Expose a text summarization endpoint using Groq (LLaMA3-8b).
+Purpose: Expose a text summarization API using Groq (LLaMA3-8b).
 Run:cd langchain
 python LangserveForApi.py

 Usage:
 Access http://localhost:8000/docs for the FastAPI Swagger UI.
-Use the /summarizer endpoint to summarize text.
+Send POST requests to /summarizer with text to summarize.

-Notes: Requires GROQ_API_KEY in .env.
+Notes: Requires GROQ_API_KEY.

 b.
 RAG with MCP (mcp.py)